 Unit-based Compensation.
 Unit-based compensation expense is recorded for in-substance call options granted to the founding members of management which are classified as liabilities and recorded at estimated fair value at each period end.
 Unit-based compensation expense is also recognized for management incentive units granted to other employees which are classified as liabilities until the holder has borne the risk of unit ownership.
 Unit-based compensation expense is recorded as these units vest and expense or contra-expense is recognized as the estimated fair value of the liability changes with market conditions.
-Unit-based compensation expense increased to \$7.5 million for the nine months ended August 31, 2022 from \$0.8 million for the nine months ended August 31, 2021 primarily due to increased oil and gas prices causing the estimated fair value of the liabilities to increase.
+Unit-based compensation expense was a negative \$10.8 million for the year ended December 31, 2022 compared to \$4.0 million for the year ended December 31, 2021 primarily due to a reduced value of the options due to a shortened time until exercise and lower volatility as these instruments were settled in conjunction with the Spin-Off.

 Interest Expense.
-Interest expense increased slightly to \$2.8 million for the nine months ended August 31, 2022 from \$2.5 million for the nine months ended August 31, 2021.
-The slight increase for the nine months ended August 31, 2022 was due to a higher SOFR due to increased Federal Reserve rates, partially offset by a lower average outstanding debt balance on our Existing Revolving Credit Facility for the nine month period ended August 31, 2022 as compared to the nine month period ended August 31, 2021.
+Interest expense increased to \$4.2 million for the year ended December 31, 2022 from \$3.1 million for the year ended December 31, 2021.
+The increase for the year ended December 31, 2022 was due to a higher SOFR interest rate in the year ended December 31, 2022 despite the balance on our Prior Revolving Credit Facility declining to \$48.0 million at December 31, 2022 from \$68.0 million at December 31, 2021.
+The higher interest rate was due to increases to the federal funds rate by the Federal Reserve throughout 2022.

 Commodity Derivative Gain (Loss).
-Commodity derivative loss was \$48.0 million for the nine months ended August 31, 2022 compared with a loss of \$32.9 million for the nine months ended August 31, 2021.
-Gain (loss) on commodity derivatives is comprised of (1) cash gains and losses we recognize on settled commodity derivative instruments during the period, and (2) unsettled gains and losses we incur on commodity derivative instruments outstanding at period-end.
-The increase in the commodity derivative loss of \$15.1 million was primarily attributable to an increase in the average WTI oil price to \$96.96 for the nine months ended August 31, 2022 compared to \$62.18 for the nine months ended August 31, 2021.
+Commodity derivative loss was \$30.8 million for the year ended December 31, 2022 compared with a loss of \$39.9 million for the year ended December 31, 2021.
+Gain (Loss) on Commodity Derivatives is comprised of (1) cash gains and losses we recognize on settled commodity derivative instruments during the period, and (2) unsettled gains and losses we incur on commodity derivative instruments outstanding at period-end.

 The mark-to-market fair value of the unsettled commodity derivative instruments will generally be inversely related to the price movement of the underlying commodity.
 If commodity price trends reverse from period to period, prior unrealized gains may become unrealized losses and vice versa.
 These unrealized gains and losses will impact our net income in the period reported.
 The mark-to-market fair value can create non-cash volatility in our reported earnings during periods of commodity price volatility.
 We have experienced such volatility in the past and are likely to experience it in the future.
-Gains on our derivatives generally indicate lower oil revenues in the future, while losses indicate higher future oil revenues.
+Gains on our derivatives generally indicate lower oil revenues in the future while losses indicate higher future oil revenues.

-The table below summarizes our commodity derivative gains and losses that were recorded in the periods presented:
+The table below summarizes our commodity derivative gains and losses that were recorded in the periods presented.

-NINE MONT THS ENDED JST 31, 2022 2021 (in thou ısands) Realized gain (loss) on commodity derivatives (1) \$(40,138) \$ (6,671) Unrealized gain (loss) on commodity derivatives (1) (7,852) (26,263) Total commodity derivative gain (loss) \$(47,990) \$ (32,934)
+YEAR END DECEMBER 3 1,

+2022 2021

+(in thousands))

+dity derivatives (1) \$ (47,124) \$ (16,914)

+ain (loss) on commodity derivatives (1) 16,294 (22,977)

+ative gain (loss) \$ (30,830) \$ (39,891)

-(1) Realized and unrealized gains and losses on commodity derivatives are presented herein as separate line items but are combined for a total commodity derivative gain (loss) in the condensed consolidated statements of operations included in this Information Statement.
-Management believes the separate presentation of the realized and unrealized commodity derivative gains and losses is useful because the realized cash settlement portion provides a better understanding of our hedge position.
+(1) Realized and unrealized gains and losses on commodity derivatives are presented herein as separate line items but are combined for a total commodity derivative gain (loss) in the consolidated statements of operations included in this Form 10-K. Management believes the separate presentation of the realized and unrealized commodity derivative gains and losses is useful because the realized cash settlement portion provides a better understanding of our hedge position.